tectonia/AppDevLearning/exercisefiles/lab1.md

 Following the plan [here](https://learn.microsoft.com/en-us/dotnet/core/tutorials/debugging-with-visual-studio-code?pivots=dotnet-7-0)
 1. In the Program.cs file add breakpoint to "Console.WriteLine(i);"
 2. Select Run and Debug from the left side menu.
-3. Select Step Into in the Degub Toolbar
+3. Select Step Into in the Degub Toolbar.
-4. Watch the variables in the Local Variables
+4. Watch the variables in the Local Variables.

 ![alt text](./images/vs-code-debug.png "VS Code Debug")